apavlidi/WebCrawler/README.md

 2. Run tests
 3. Create Code Coverage report and publish it to Codecov
 4. Deploys application to ELB

+You can find the full list of tech in the [Tech & Tools Documentation](https://github.com/apavlidi/WebCrawler/wiki/Tech-&-Tools).

 ### Run it locally
 1) Clone the project on your local machine.  <br/>